HL7 Interfaces Configured Faster with PilotFish’s HL7 Interface Engine Solutions

 - For most HL7 mapping, you can use the HL7 v2.x Format Builder.
-A few seconds later, you’ll see the full HL7 2.4 data dictionary appear in the panel which provides a valuable resource right at hand.
+A few seconds later, you’ll see the full HL7 2.4 data dictionary appear on the panel which provides a valuable resource right at hand.

-- PilotFish’s Lenient HL7 Parser, an HL7 transformation module, help users manage the countless messages not strictly adherent to the HL7 standard encountered in healthcare integrations.
+- PilotFish’s lenient HL7 Parser, an HL7 transformation module, help users manage the countless messages not strictly adherent to the HL7 standard encountered in healthcare integrations.

-Learn more about the eiConsole’s Data Mapper here.
+Learn more about the eiConsole’s Data Mapper.

-PilotFish eiConsole Data Mapper Component (click for full size image)
+PilotFish eiConsole Data Mapper Component (click for full-size image)

 Everyone who has worked with HL7 in healthcare knows HL7 is anything but standard.
 Organizations often customize HL7 to suit their very specific requirements and, as a result, produce problematic, non-standards compliant HL7.
-PilotFish’s Lenient HL7 Parser is specifically designed to handle these non-standard messages so that they can be readily consumed.
+PilotFish’s lenient HL7 Parser is specifically designed to handle these non-standard messages so that they can be readily consumed.

 PilotFish’s Lenient HL7 Parser speeds up HL7 interface configuration as it: